Y45H-GitHub/Animal-Welfare-Tracker-Application/README.md

 ### APIs
 - **Google Maps API**:
-  -Used to convert addresses to geographical coordinates (latitude and longitude)
+  - Used to convert addresses to geographical coordinates (latitude and longitude)
   - Display the location on the map.
+---
+## Note make sure to replace the API key with your Google Maps JavaScript API key and enable the Geolocation API feature in it.;